 Graduate, this page contains information pertinent to your Commencement ceremony.
-Please carefully review these instructions as well, which you should have received with your attire.
+Please carefully review these instructions, which you will receive with your attire.

 Traffic on and around campus will be very heavy during commencement weekend.
 Guests are encouraged to arrive at least 30-45 minutes prior to the ceremony they are attending.
 Graduates will need to arrive 45 minutes prior to their ceremony.
-Graduates and guests should enter the main entrance of the E. M. Pearson Theatre in the Fine Arts Center at 300 Hamline Ave.
+Graduates and guests should enter the main entrance of the Gangelhoff Arena at 235 Hamline Ave.
 N., St. Paul, MN 55104.
 There is no commencement rehearsal.

 Should you forget or lose a piece of your graduation attire, we will have a limited number of extra gowns, tassels, caps and hoods available, but we cannot guarantee the appropriate gown size.
 Medallions and pins will not be available on commencement day.
 Please make every effort to ensure that you bring all pieces of your graduation attire to your commencement ceremony.

-After you check in, please report to the back stage area of the E.M.
-Pearson Theatre.
-A line-up coordinator will be in the area to get you lined up properly and provide you with your announcement card.
-This card has the information on it that will be read as you receive your diploma cover on stage.
+After you check in, please report to the left or right arena side, where A line-up coordinator will be in the area to get you lined up properly and provide you with your announcement card.
+This card has the information on it that will be read as you receive your diploma cover on stage so be sure to bring it with you on stage.

 Students will be led by an Honor Marshal to their seats.
-There will be one processional line entering the Buetow Music Center and all graduates will be seated on the right side of the auditorium.
+There will be two processional lines entering the Gangelhoff and will be seated on the left and right arena sides.

 Receiving Your Diploma Cover On Stage